mjfisheruk/funiq/README.md

        -c,  --show-counts
-         Precede each output line with the count of the number of times the line occurredin the input, followed by a single space.
+         Precede each output line with the count of the number of times the line occurred in the input, followed by a single space.

        -a,  --show-all
          Will show all found duplicates

        -i,  --case-insensitive
-         When active, case differences do not contribute to edit distance.
+         When active, case differences do not contribute to distance between strings.

        -d <number>,  --distance <number>
          Maximum distance threshold between two strings to be considered